 Carl Friedrich Christian Buddeus.
 The sugar factory on Strietberg.
 Italian pencil, watercoloured.
 1830s.
 Photograph: Estonian History Museum

 In 1811, a merchant called Johan Gottlieb Clementz bought a plot of land at Strietberg.
 Under his instructions, a sugar factory was built there.
 Since then, locals have called the place Suhkrumägi (Sugar Hill).
-It is known that there were eleven other stone buildings there in 1820 in addition to the factory building, as well as a wooden dwelling, several sheds, a smithy, a lime kiln, an arched ice cellar and a pool with channels, which were used to direct water into the factory.
+It is known that there were eleven other stone buildings there in 1820 in addition to the factory building, as well as a wooden dwelling, several sheds, a smithy, a lime kiln, an arched ice cellar and a pool with canals, which were used to direct water into the factory.
 The area was bordered by a limestone wall, which was over 4 m high.
 Several stone buildings, the ice cellar and some of the perimeter wall have been preserved.

 In 1861, councillor and founder of a storeyard Christian Abraham Rotermann bought the sugar factory.
 He built the first steam mill in Tallinn on this plot, and had the buildings repurposed as a starch and spirit factory.
 The factory was destroyed in a fire that started on 19 March 1869, and Rotermann stopped operations at Strietberg.